MiriamS284/todo-app/README.md

 - **Add Tasks**: Users can add new tasks to their list, each with a unique identifier and a completion status.
 - **Toggle Task Completion**: Each task's completion status can be toggled to reflect its current state.
 - **Delete Tasks**: Users have the option to remove tasks from the list.

+### Task Reordering with Drag and Drop

+- **Drag and Drop**: Tasks can be easily reordered within the list by dragging and dropping them to a new position.

 ### Filtering